 By showcasing the creations of designers such as Yves Saint Laurent or Karl Lagerfeld, the exhibition highlights the role immigrants played in shaping the Parisian fashion scene.

 There were two main things that caught my attention during the exhibition.
 First of them was the role of licensing in fashion.
 During the Nazi occupation of Paris, fewer and fewer wealthy Americans came to shop at the city’s luxury boutiques.
 Many fashion houses moved away or even closed down.
 It was at that time that special licensing agreements became popular.
 These allowed American stores to sell copies of Parisian creations.
 To illustrate this phenomenon, the exhibition features three nearly identical tweed suits.
 One is an original Chanel design, the second is a licensed copy, while the third is a counterfeit.
+Can you tell which is which?

-The second was the section dedicated to the so-called “Battle of Versailles” of 1973.
+The second thing was the section dedicated to the so-called “Battle of Versailles” of 1973.
 It was a face-off between French and American fashion designers in which each group got to present eight runway looks.
 To many people’s surprise, Americans proved victorious over the French, turning the eyes of the fashion world to America.

 So… Is Paris still the world’s fashion capital?